wandb/launch-jobs/jobs/sweep_schedulers/README.md

 ### Important Notes:

-1. For the wandb_scheduler, use the `method` parameter in the sweep config as usual [bayes, grid, random].
+1. For the `wandb_scheduler`, use the `method` parameter in the sweep config as usual [bayes, grid, random].
 For other schedulers, please set `method: custom`